sven337/wblg/_posts/2014-05-08-Transforming-halogen-lamp-into-LED-lamp.markdown

 * I haven't touched the capacitor, but it can be removed too
 * Solder red and black input wires at what used to be the output of the bridge, be sure you get the polarity right (the silkscreen is wrong on the unit I received, so you need to double check with the PT4115 datasheet where the *GND* and *VDD* pins are connected)
 * Solder a tiny wire on the DIM pin of the PT4115 (make sure you add some tin on the pin, have tin on the wire, and it will be easy)
-* Change the current sense SMD resistor marked R150 for the value you need, refer to the PT4115 datasheet for that -- I haven't done that yet
+* Change the current sense SMD resistor marked R150 for the value you need, refer to the PT4115 datasheet for that.

 ## Connecting everything